NitroNils/flashboot/README.md

 you just put the binary release on a flashcard and you're set (somewhat simplified).

 Flashboot is not OpenBSD and it's not a official port.
-We are using the word OpenBSD because we don't change any source code other then the scripts that are buildning the ram disk kernel and some basic defaults configurations.
-The kernel and the userland is untouched but stripped to the minimum to make Flashboots fotprint as smal as possible.
+We are using the word OpenBSD because we don't change any source code other than the scripts that are buildning the ram disk kernel and some basic defaults configurations.
+The kernel and the userland is untouched but stripped to the minimum to make Flashboots footprint as small as possible.

 Don't turn to OpenBSD mailing list for support since this project is unofficial.
 Please submit bug reports via the